-In Pakistan, the TTP and the Islamic Movement of Uzbekistan (IMU) even formed an entire unit dedicated to freeing jihadi prisoners in 2013.31 That unit, Ansar al Aseer (Helpers of the Prisoners), was likely responsible for at least one prison assault in Pakistan's

-Khyber Pakhtunkhwa, which freed at least 200 inmates.32 In its inaugural video in January 2013, a Russian-speaking member of IMU's contingent to the unit noted that "our beloved brothers and sisters have had to live in captivity, when they spit, they spit blood."33 Making a call to action to the entire Muslim world, he also added, "yet this 1.5 billion-strong Ummah [worldwide Islamic community] is doing nothing about it."^c
+In Pakistan, the TTP and the Islamic Movement of Uzbekistan (IMU) even formed an entire unit dedicated to freeing jihadi prisoners in 2013.31 That unit, Ansar al Aseer (Helpers of the Prisoners), was likely responsible for at least one prison assault in Pakistan's Khyber Pakhtunkhwa, which freed at least 200 inmates.32 In its inaugural video in January 2013, a Russian-speaking member of IMU's contingent to the unit noted that "our beloved brothers and sisters have had to live in captivity, when they spit, they spit blood."33 Making a call to action to the entire Muslim world, he also added, "yet this 1.5 billion-strong Ummah [worldwide Islamic community] is doing nothing about it."^c

-On social media, jihadis have established at least two recent campaigns on the online messaging platform Telegram dedicated to the issue of jihadi prisoners.
-The Islamic State-oriented Kafel and the pro-al-Qa'ida Fukku al Asirat (Free the Female Prisoners) channels have posted in support of jihadi prisoners held in makeshift camps and prisons in northern Syria.
-In addition to propaganda regarding the freeing of jihadi prisoners, Kafel has even posted photos of Islamic State-loyal women inside these camps-often depicting the women pleading for outside help.
-Fukku al Asirat, on the other hand, has allegedly helped with the smuggling of female iihadi prisoners out of these camps.
+On social media, jihadis have established at least two recent campaigns on the online messaging platform Telegram dedicated to the issue of jihadi prisoners.^d The Islamic State-oriented Kafel34 and the pro-al-Qa'ida Fukku al Asirat (Free the Female Prisoners)35 channels have posted in support of jihadi prisoners held in makeshift camps and prisons in northern Syria.
+In addition to propaganda regarding the freeing of jihadi prisoners, Kafel has even posted photos of Islamic State-loyal women inside these camps-often depicting the women pleading for outside help.36 Fukku al Asirat, on the other hand, has allegedly helped with the smuggling of female jihadi prisoners out of these camps.37

 The need to free well-known prisoners is also a staple of jihadi propaganda.
-For example, al-Qa'ida propaganda routinely discusses the freeing of Aafia Siddiqui, colloquially known as "Lady al-Qa'ida," from her cell in a Texas prison.
-Prior to her arrest in 2008, Siddiqui was alleged by U.S. officials to have been involved in the plotting of several attacks inside the United States.
-Since then, she has become a common talking point of al-Qa'ida and its various branches around the world.
+For example, al-Qa'ida propaganda routinely discusses the freeing of Aafia Siddiqui, colloquially known as "Lady al-Qa'ida," from her cell in a Texas prison.38 Prior to her arrest in 2008, Siddiqui was alleged by U.S. officials to have been involved in the plotting of several attacks inside the United States.^e Since then, she has become a common talking point of al-Qa'ida and its various branches around the world.
 In 2015, her plight became the subject of a high-profile terrorism case in the United States.
-A year earlier, Abdirahman Sheik Mohamud, a U.S. citizen, traveled to Syria to fight with Jabhat al-Nusra, then al-Qa'ida's branch in Syria.
-Since the propagation of th
+A year earlier, Abdirahman Sheik Mohamud, a U.S. citizen, traveled to Syria to fight with Jabhat al-Nusra, then al-Qa'ida's branch in Syria.39 e Siddiqui was convicted on two charges of attempted murder, armed assault, using and carrying a firearm, and assault of U.S. officers and employees.
+Following her arrest in Afghanistan in 2008, she reportedly opened fire on a group of U.S. personnel who were interrogating her after grabbing one of the soldiers' weapons.
+See Ed Pilkington, "Pakistani scientist found guilty of attempted murder of US agents," Guardian, February 3, 2010.

-According to the court documents, Mohamud was instructed by al-Nusra to return to the United States to conduct an attack.40 As a result, Mohamud plotted to target the Federal Medical Center, Carswell in Fort Worth, Texas, where Siddiqui is held, before his arrest.41 During Mohamud's sentencing, the presiding judge stated that Mohamud's goal was to free Siddiqui from the prison.42
+According to the court documents, Mohamud was instructed by al-Nusra to return to the United States to conduct an attack.40 As a result, Mohamud plotted to target the Federal Medical Center, Carswell in Fort Worth, Texas, where Siddiqui is held, before his arrest.41 During Mohamud's sentencing, the presiding judge stated that Mohamud's goal was to free Siddiqui from the prison.42 c Interestingly, that Russian-speaking jihadi, Abdul Hakim al-Tatari, would defect to the Islamic State with most of the IMU in early 2015.
+He would then join the Islamic State's Wilayat Khorasan before migrating to Iraq.
+He was killed in action near Baiji, Iraq, in late 2015 and later eulogized by the Islamic State.
+See Caleb Weiss, "Islamic State eulogizes former Islamic Movement of Uzbekistan figure killed in Iraq," FDD's Long War Journal, November 8, 2017.